 Want more information?
 Here it is:

-Crawling is the process by which Googlebot discovers new and updated pages to be added to the Google index.
+Crawling is the process by which Googlebot visits new and updated pages to be added to the Google index.

 We use a huge set of computers to fetch (or "crawl") billions of pages on the web.
 The program that does the fetching is called Googlebot (also known as a robot, bot, or spider).
-Googlebot uses an algorithmic process: computer programs determine which sites to crawl, how often, and how many pages to fetch from each site.
+Googlebot uses an algorithmic process to determine which sites to crawl, how often, and how many pages to fetch from each site.

-Google's crawl process begins with a list of web page URLs, generated from previous crawl processes, and augmented with Sitemap data provided by webmasters.
-As Googlebot visits each of these websites it detects links on each page and adds them to its list of pages to crawl.
+Google's crawl process begins with a list of web page URLs, generated from previous crawl processes, augmented by Sitemap data provided by webmasters.
+When Googlebot visits a page it finds links on the page and adds them to its list of pages to crawl.
 New sites, changes to existing sites, and dead links are noted and used to update the Google index.

 How does Google know which pages not to crawl?